Sex and relationships

 Sexual assault is never your fault.
 Sexual assault is a crime.

-If you have been sexually assaulted, know that you’re not alone and that you shouldn’t feel ashamed or to blame as what has happened to you isn’t your fault.
+If you have been sexually assaulted, know that you’re not alone – you should never feel ashamed or blame yourself.

 Where to get support: